• Skip to primary navigation

 Creating List Objects

-As from the above discussion, we get to know that list is an interface and we can create the instance of List interface by the following ways:
+From the above discussion, we get to know that a list is an interface, and we can create the instance of a List interface in the following ways:

 List obj1 = new ArrayList();